approvals/ApprovalTests.Ruby/README.md

 Also, check out  Herding Code's [podcast #117](http://t.co/GLn88R5) in which Llewellyn Falco is interviewed about approvals.
+## Getting Started

+### New Projects

+The easiest way to get started with a new project is to clone the [Starter Project](https://github.com/approvals/ApprovalTests.Ruby.starterproject)
 ## Configuration

 <!-- snippet: config-example -->